Skip to content

 5. GitHub Secret Scanning

 GitHub Secret Scanning is built into GitHub and requires no separate tool installation.
 It partners with 200+ service providers (AWS, Google Cloud, Stripe, Twilio) who register their token patterns.
-When a matching pattern is pushed to a public repository, GitHub can notify the provider to revoke the credential automatically.
-Push protection blocks commits containing detected secrets before they reach the repository.

 The feature is free for public repositories.
 Private repository scanning requires GitHub Advanced Security.